-Students who voluntarily self-disclose a substance or alcohol abuse problem to a faculty member, academic advisor, Office of Student Services staff member or the Associate Dean for Academic Programs, prior to a positive drug/alcohol test result, and who are willing to enter in and complete an appropriate program of treatment may be granted a medical leave of absence while she/ he undergoes treatment.
+Students who voluntarily self-disclose a substance or alcohol abuse problem to a faculty member, academic advisor, Office of Student Services staff member or the Associate Dean for Academic Programs, prior to a positive drug/alcohol test result, and who are willing to enter in and complete an appropriate program of treatment may be granted a medical leave of absence while undergoing treatment.
 Students who are referred to drug and alcohol counseling treatment may also be referred to the Student Wellness Center.

-In consultation with her/his health care provider and providers from the University (Counseling and Psychological Services and/or the Student Health Service), a treatment program will be identified, and the student will be assisted in entering it.
-The student must sign appropriate University forms providing designated University providers (Counseling and Psychological Services and Student Health Services) to communicate with the student's private providers about her/ his recovery status and with the School of Nursing.
+In consultation with the student's private health care provider and providers from the University (Counseling and Psychological Services and/or the Student Health Service), a treatment program will be identified, and the student will be assisted in entering it.
+The student must sign appropriate University forms allowing designated University providers (Counseling and Psychological Services and Student Health Services) to communicate with the student's private providers and with the School of Nursing-Camden.